Academics

 Kroll Travel Awards

-This award, in honor of Professor Ross Brann, is potentially offered to students traveling to the Israel or the Palestinian Territories to participate in academically recognized archaeological digs and/or other academic programs during the summer.
+This award, in honor of Professor Ross Brann, is potentially offered to Cornell students traveling to the Israel or the Palestinian Territories to participate in academically recognized archaeological digs and/or other academic programs during the summer.

 Awards will range from $250-$1000.
 Graduate & undergraduate students are eligible to apply.